j1o2h3n/j1o2h3n.github.io/_pages/project.md

 ## DDGCN
-DDGCN is a deep learning model for traffic prediction proposed by me in 2021.
+DDGCN is a deep learning model for traffic prediction proposed during my internship at Didichuxing Inc. in 2021.
 The model has achieved state-of-the-art on two real-world public traffic datasets.

 <div align=center><img width="658" height="413" src="../images/DDGCN.jpg"/></div>